How to sell a car: step by step guide

 • Price

 You should also be totally honest and mention any issues your car has, whether that’s a bump in the bonnet or brake pads that need replacing.
-You don’t want a buyer to travel all the way to you only to discover you were withholding information, or things could get very tense, very fast, right on your doorstep.
+You don’t want a buyer to travel to you only to discover you were withholding information, or things could get very tense, very fast, right on your doorstep.

 selling your car